 ‘Today, I run a LED lighting company with business partners, and we focus on making savings for the NHS.
-I have no doubt that I would be doing what I am today if I had not started as an apprentice’.
+I have no doubt that I would not be doing what I am today if I had not started as an apprentice’.

 I left school at 16 with a hand of GSCE’s at grade C, and I gained a place on the Craft Apprenticeship at Parker Pens Newhaven.
 My day-to-day work included machining of precision components for making pen components, as well as attending college to gain City & Guild qualifications.
 After three years of enjoying the Parker Pen tool room I transferred to BOC Edwards in their CNC mass production factory, and change onto a Technician Apprenticeship working towards my ONC.
 While at BOC I moved into new product development, and during this time I gained scholarships to reading Mechanical Engineering at university.